KevinWongCS/MATH-115-Discrete-Mathematics/Math115 homework_midterm.md

     Does not have to be "one to one".

     - Bijective: Both injective and surjective.

+    note: you can draw the function without picking up your pencil or diverge to $-\infin$ and $\infin$.

 - g) the union of two sets: